Smoky BBQ beans

 To make the mushrooms

 - Making the mushrooms to accompany our homemade baked beans is optional, but we think they finish the dish perfectly.
 In a large frying pan over medium heat, add your olive oil, then add your mushrooms and season with sea salt.
 Fry the mushrooms for approximately 8 – 10 minutes until they are dark brown but not burnt.
 Now add your BBQ sauce, stir to coat the mushrooms evenly, and cook until the mushrooms are very dark and caramelized, but not burnt.
-Turn the heat very low, so you're not cooking them but keeping them warm2 tbsp Olive oil, 5½ cups Mixed mushrooms, Sea salt, 6 tbsp Barbecue sauce
+Turn the heat very low, so you're not cooking them but keeping them warm2 tablespoons Olive oil, 5½ cups Mixed mushrooms, Sea salt, 6 tablespoons Barbecue sauce

 To make the BBQ beans

 - Drain and rinse the kidney beans and the cannellini beans and add to the saucepan or Dutch oven, stir to combine, and cook for 2 minutes.
 Now add the tomato sauce (passata), stir, and simmer for a further 6 minutes, stirring frequently.
-Taste and season with salt and pepper to taste2¼ cups Kidney beans, 2¼ cups Cannellini beans, 1⅔ cups Tomato sauce (passata), Salt and pepper
+Taste and season with salt and pepper to taste2¼ cups kidney beans, 2¼ cups Cannellini beans, 1⅔ cups tomato sauce (passata), Salt and pepper

 - Stir in half of the mushrooms, serve, and place the remainder of the mushrooms on top of the baked beans.
 Enjoy!